MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/overview/ad-fs-requirements.md

 Also, if you need client user certificate authentication, clientTLS authentication using X509 user certificates, and you don't have port 443 on the certauth endpoint enabled.
 AD FS 2016 requires that you enable TCP port 49443 inbound on the firewall between the clients and the Web Application Proxy.
 This requirement doesn't apply to the firewall between the Web Application Proxy and the federation servers.

-For more information on hybrid port requirements, see [Hybrid Identity Ports and Protocols](/azure/active-directory/connect/active-directory-aadconnect-ports).
+For more information on hybrid port requirements, see [Hybrid Identity Required Ports and Protocols](/azure/active-directory/connect/active-directory-aadconnect-ports).

 For more information, see [Best practices for securing Active Directory Federation Services](../deployment/Best-Practices-Securing-AD-FS.md)